13 Graphical Exploration of Data

 - Pick Data Points puts the cursor into data reading mode and opens a Pick Points dialog.
 Double-click on points in the graph and when finished, click Done.
 This generates summary data (source, X-Y coordinates, etc.) for your picked points.

-- Copy, copies data point tooltip information to the Clipboard.
+- Copy copies data point tooltip information, including labels, to the Clipboard.

 The Data Point Tooltip dialog is a slightly simpler version of the Data Info window's preferences dialog (Data Info Report Settings).
 See The Data Info Window for help with customizing your Data Point Tooltip.